timoklein/alphazero-gym/README.md

 Base implementation.

 ## TDOS
 - [ ] Add  model saving and loading using the config for instantiation.
+- [ ] Needs to save episode rewards and other metrics into stored numpy arrays for later plotting.

 ## Possible Enhancements to try